-Data subjects whose personal data is processed in accordance with European data protection law under this Policy have rights under the Policy to complain to a Supervisory Authority in the place of their habitual residence, place of work, or where the alleged infringement took place and/or to make a claim against the Fluor entity that was responsible for exporting their personal data in a court in the country where the relevant Fluor entity is established, or in the country where the data subject has his or her habitual residence if they are not satisfied with the way in which the complaint has been resolved.
+Data subjects whose personal data is processed in accordance with UK data protection law under this Policy have rights under the Policy to complain to the ICO and/or to make a claim against the Fluor entity that was responsible for exporting their personal data in a court in the UK if they are not satisfied with the way in which the complaint has been resolved.
 Data subjects entitled to such rights will be notified accordingly as part of the complaint handling procedure.